OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 $ git submodule update --init --recursive
 ~~~

-We'll also use ios-deploy [10], a tools that enables deploying and debugging of iOS apps without using Xcode:
+We'll also use ios-deploy [10], a tool that enables deploying and debugging of iOS apps without using Xcode:

 ~~~
 git clone https://github.com/alexzielenski/optool.git